fchanaud/daily_meditation/ios_shortcut_guide.md

 # iOS Shortcut Guide for Daily Meditation App

-This guide will help you create an iOS Shortcut to access your Daily Meditation API and play personalized meditations.
+This guide will help you create an iOS Shortcut to access your Daily Meditation API and play personalized meditations based on your mood.

 ## Prerequisites